Would I Lie to You? How Loan Fraud Data Can Help Reveal Job Application Fraud

 Closely related to job fraud are ‘income fraud’ and ‘employment fraud’, which are commonly found in consumer lending (e.g., auto loans, credit cards, home loans, etc.).
 Here, again, the bad actor is falsifying their employer, occupation, tenure, and/or salary information.
 This time to obtain a loan they would otherwise not qualify for.
 Interestingly, some estimates put the rate of misrepresentation of data on the loan application at nearly 25% for millennials, which is eerily similar to the job fraud rate estimate cited earlier.

 Appreciating the similarities between job and loan applications is important because the powerful, proven fraud prevention data and tools used in the consumer loan arena can be leveraged in mitigating job fraud.
-Specifically, data consortiums powering sophisticated data models have revolutionized fraud detection in consumer loan markets.
+Specifically, proprietary data repositorys’ powering sophisticated data models have revolutionized fraud detection in consumer loan markets.
 Might that same approach help with uncovering job fraud?

 Imagine you are a prospective employer.
 A candidate’s background check and employer verification checked out.
 Roles and salaries also sync up.
 So far, so good.

 What if you had access to a data source that exposed that the applicant’s current employer is a known fraudulent entity that has been used on multiple credit applications that led to default (see figure 1)?

 Another candidate appears to have the skills and experience you are looking for.
 Background checks are clean.
 The last two employers have been contacted and have verified the candidate’s employment.